kframework/rust-metamath/README.md

 # rust-metamath
-A Metamath verifier written in rust
+A Metamath verifier written in rust.
+Forked from https://github.com/jzw2/rust-metamath.

 other verifier's that I will probably take inspiration from.